 Meaning

-In the quote “Beware the politically obsessed.
+“Beware the politically obsessed.
 They are often bright and interesting, but they have something missing in their natures there is a hole, an empty place, and they use politics to fill it up.
-It leaves them somehow misshapen.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.
+It leaves them somehow misshapen.” presents a viewpoint centered on life.
+It implies that life unfolds in unexpected ways and encourages us to remember that unexpected events often teach us.

 Theme